 La Chascona Casa Museo

 Curious expats can get a glimpse into the life of one of Chile’s most beloved poets, Pablo Neruda, at his home in Santiago.
-Inspired by his secret lover, the house has an air of mystery and contains beautiful artwork from all around the world.
-Included in the entry price is an informative audio tour full of fascinating facts about Neruda.
+Inspired by his secret lover, the house has an air of mystery and contains beautiful artwork from around the world.
+The entry price includes an informative audio tour full of fascinating facts about Neruda.

 Museum of Memory and Human Rights

 A sobering experience, this museum is dedicated to all who suffered human rights violations under Pinochet’s military regime from 1973 to 1990.
 The museum holds historical oral and written testimonies, photos, exhibitions and public artwork.
 Visitors can take a tour and listen to audio guides to learn more about the context and content of this violent dictatorship.

 There are few better vantage points for breathtaking views of the Santiago cityscape than the 62-storey-tall Gran Torre Santiago.
 Part of the city’s landmark in Costanera Center, the tower is the second-tallest building in Latin America.
 The observation deck offers stunning panoramic views of the city.

 At over 700 hectares, the Santiago Metropolitan Park is one of the largest urban parks in the world, making it a perfect place to spend the day exploring.
 The park is packed with attractions, including pools, cable cars, a botanical garden and the Chilean National Zoo.
 The popular San Cristóbal Hill is also a part of the park, and at its summit, visitors can view Santiago’s iconic statue of the Virgin Mary up close.